Green-Software-Foundation/carbon-ci/README.md

 - [Creating a Docker Action](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action)

 ## Documentation
-Documentation has not yet been created, as this is a work in progress.
-Documentation will be added to the `docs` folder, along with setup instructions.
+Limited documentation has been created, as this is a work in progress.
+Further documentation will be added to the `docs` folder, along with setup instructions.
 ## Contact
 Feel free to [raise an issue on GitHub](https://github.com/ava-innersource/carbon-measurement/issues), or see our [security disclosure](./SECURITY.md) policy.